hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 ### 15.5 Dealing with Context Loss Summary

-Passing a function as an argument to another function strips it of its execution context, which means *the function argument gets invoked with the context set to the global object*.
+Passing a function as an argument to another function *strips it of its execution context*, which means *the function argument gets invoked with the context set to the global object*.
 This problem is identical to the problem with copying a method from an object and using it as a bare function.
 For instance, the following two code snippets do the same thing:

 ```js
 // Snippet 1